Jun 26, 2018

 Slip or Trip & Falls

 Slipping and falling at work can lead to a serious neck injury.
 Vertebral fractures, whiplash, and other injuries may also be caused by tripping or slipping and falling at work.
 It is important to stay alert and aware of your surroundings, abide by safety protocols at construction sites, and to wear proper shoes to help avoid slip or trip and fall incidents at work.

 Particularly if you lift heavy loads without using adequate support for your back and neck, or if you sit with poor posture at a desk all day, your neck may suffer immense strain.
 Using ergonomic equipment, such as ergonomic keyboards, chairs, and lifting machines, as well as maintaining proper posture and taking rest breaks, can help you avoid a neck injury.

-The Law Offices of Nathaniel F. Hansford, LLC provides aggressive representation to injured workers.
+Hansford McDaniel LLC provides aggressive representation to injured workers.
 If you have suffered a neck injury from your working conditions, our Atlanta workers’ comp attorneys will fight on your behalf.
 Contact us today to schedule a free case evaluation.